nullibrew/openamneouniversalcondition/README.md

 The project build depends on is OpenAM 13.0.0-SNAPSHOT, but has been tested to work with OpenAM 12.0.0 and OpenAM 12.0.2 as well.

-The plugin has been tested with JDK 7 and 8 using Apache Tomcat 7 as the OpenAM Container.
+The plugin has been tested to work with JDK 7 and 8 and on Apache Tomcat 7 as OpenAM Container.

 ## Installing the Plugin